Types of Websites: Explore the World Wide Web!

 • Content can change based on user interaction or data (like online stores).

-• More complex to build but offers greater flexibility.
+• It is more complex to build but offers greater flexibility.

 • Example: An e-commerce website where product prices update dynamically.